The Mark of Cain (band): 1990–1995: The Unclaimed Prize and Ill at Ease

-1996–2007 This Is This
+1996–2007: Rock and Roll and This Is This

-In December 1996 the Mark of Cain released, Rock and Roll, a compilation album of remixes of the group's earlier material.
+In December 1996, The Mark of Cain released Rock and Roll, a compilation album of remixes of the group's early material.
 McFarlane described the work as comprising "off-kilter remixes" of "band favourites."
-The group contributed two songs to the soundtrack of the Australian feature film, Idiot Box (1996): "Hindsight" and a cover version of "Degenerate Boy" (originally by early Australian punk band X).
-The latter track was issued as a single and listed at No. 78 on the Triple J Hottest 100, 1997.
+The group contributed two songs to the soundtrack of the Australian feature film Idiot Box (1996): "Hindsight" and a cover version of "Degenerate Boy" (originally by early Australian punk band X).
+The latter track was issued as a single and was voted at No. 78 on the Triple J Hottest 100, 1997.

 Robinson was replaced by Stuart Baguley on drums in late 1998.
 Baguley was replaced in turn by John Stanier (ex-Helmet, also member of Tomahawk and Battles) in early 2000.
-He provided the drumming on the Mark of Cain's next album, This Is This, which was co-produced by Andy Gill of Gang of Four, one of the Mark of Cain's early influences, and Phil McKellar (Grinspoon, Regurgitator, The Cruel Sea).
-It was released by BMG in mid-2001 with the announcement that Stanier was the band's permanent drummer.
+He provided the drumming on The Mark of Cain's next album, This Is This, which was co-produced by Andy Gill of Gang of Four, one of The Mark of Cain's early influences, and Phil McKellar (Grinspoon, Regurgitator, The Cruel Sea).
+It was released by BMG in mid-2001, with the announcement that Stanier was the band's permanent drummer.

-Australian rock music journalist, Ed Nimmervoll, declared it as his Album of the Week for 30 June 2001, explaining "With each album they reach deeper into that well of human darkness, trying to finish what they started... [this] album finds the Scott brothers linking arms with [Stanier].
-It's an album that nails home its message, song after song, line after line.
-'I never wanted this'.
-'One time was too many'.
-'I sleep better when I'm alone'.
+Australian rock music journalist Ed Nimmervoll declared it his Album of the Week for 30 June 2001, explaining "With each album they reach deeper into that well of human darkness, trying to finish what they started... [this] album finds the Scott [siblings] linking arms with [Stanier]...
 The thoughts of the outsider, which have fascinated literature forever and are at the core of rock and roll.
 When we lose that, rock and roll will be just entertainment."

-Jasper Lee of Oz Music Project opined that "[it] sees a more refined anger that is shown in particular by the drumming prowess of new drummer [Stanier], which adds to the intense vocals of John Scott... the sound on this album is clear and crisp, bringing down the line all the bile and angry bits to be expected of the band with many a reeling, robust audio left hook that blasts the listener through the speakers."
-This is This peaked at number 26 on the ARIA Charts.
+Jasper Lee of Oz Music Project opined that "[it] sees a more refined anger that is shown in particular by the drumming prowess of new drummer [Stanier], which adds to the intense vocals of [Josie] Scott... the sound on this album is clear and crisp, bringing down the line all the bile and angry bits to be expected of the band with many a reeling, robust audio left hook that blasts the listener through the speakers."
+This is This peaked at number 26 on the ARIA charts.